coppergold2/coppergold2/README.md

 - 👋 Hi, I’m @coppergold2
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Machine Learning & AI
 - 🌱 I’m currently learning AI & Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me
-congqin.chen@torontomu.ca
+c1336873249@gmail.com

 <!---
 coppergold2/coppergold2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.